mfumagalli/ngsTools/README.md

  * __GetSubSim__ - Select a subset of simulated data files
  * __GetSwitchedGeno__ - Switch major/minor in genotype posterior probabilities files
  * __GetSwitchedSfs__ - Switch major/minor in sample allele frequency posterior probabilities files

+[ngsDist](https://github.com/fgviera/ngsDist) is a program that estimates genetic distances for phylogenetic analyses from genotype posterior probabilities.
+It is not officially included in ngsTools, and therefore must be installed separately.

 ## Installation